 CHICAGO, Feb.
-26 .- A special disnatch to the Chicago Tribune quotes President McKinley as speaking as follows to a senator who called upon him yesterday:
+26.-A special disnatch to the Chicago Tribune quotes President McKinley as speaking as follows to a senator who called upon him yesterday:

 "It do not propose to do anything at all to precipitate war with Spain.
-Up to the present, I to not think war is either necessary or inevitable.
+Up to the present.
+I to not think war is either pecessary or inevitable.
 I would be lax in my duty, however, if I did not prepare for the future.
 The situation is grave, and the policy of the administration will be determined almost entirely by the course of events from time to time.
-There is no necessity of alarming the people, but corgress must be ready to assist the administration without making too many inquiries as to the course or current tinnes; "The president and his cabinet unite in the belief still, in spite of all evidence to the contrary, that the explosion of the Maine was the result of an unfortunate accident, but they recognize the fact that the contrary may prove true at almost any hour, and that, if it is shown even inferentially that Spain had a hand in the catastrophe, there will be but one thing to do. and that will be to seize the island of Cuba by force of arms.'
+There is no necessity of alarming the people, but congress must be ready to assist the administration without making too many inquiries as to the course or current events.